nrfconnect/sdk-nrf/doc/nrf/libraries/others/supl_os_client.rst

 * Any loss of signal requires the whole process to be restarted.

-An A-GPS server is a cached server that stores the orbital data.
+An A-GNSS server is a cached server that stores the orbital data.
-This information can be downloaded at a fast rate since an A-GPS capable device supports mobile radio-network bearers with high data rate such as LTE.
+This information can be downloaded at a fast rate since an A-GNSS capable device supports mobile radio-network bearers with high data rate such as LTE.

 SUPL payload
 ============